CaiNiaoStudio/cn_srv/README.md

-# xdd_srv
+# cn_srv
 Just a practice.
-A web serveice by Node.JS.
+Using Node.js as a simple web server by CaiNiao team.